M-ID 501 - Fundamentals

 3 cr. hrs

-The goal of this 3-week block is to apply knowledge of endocrine physiology to understand the pathophysiology of the endocrine system and relate this information to the diagnosis and treatment of endocrine diseases.
+The goal of the Endocrine block is to apply knowledge of endocrine physiology to understand the pathophysiology of the endocrine system and relate this information to the diagnosis and treatment of endocrine diseases.
 Topics covered include endocrine cells, tissues, structure, function, as well as hormone synthesis, secretion, action, and metabolism.
-This includes the hypothalamus, pituitary, thyroid, adrenal, parathyroid, metabolic bone disease, the endocrine pancreas, glucose homeostasis, diabetes, and obesity.
-Students will acquire the knowledge by interactive lectures, team-based learning, case vignettes, and small-group sessions.
+Included in the discussions are the hypothalamus, pituitary, thyroid, adrenal, parathyroid, metabolic bone disease, the endocrine pancreas, glucose homeostasis, diabetes, and obesity.

 M-ID 512 - Genitourinary/Reproductive and Developmental (GURD)